Rethinking Complex Queries on Knowledge Graphs with Neural Link Predictors: Introduction

 \section{Introduction}

 Knowledge graph (KG) is a mighty knowledge base that encodes relational knowledge into a graph representation.
 However, due to the fact that modern knowledge graphs are often auto-generated~\citep{toutanova_observed_2015} or constructed by crowd-sourcing~\citep{vrandecic_wikidata_2014}, they are considered noisy and incomplete, which is also known as the Open World Assumption (OWA)~\citep{libkin_open_2009}.
 Complex query answering (CQA) on knowledge graphs is a practical task that can support many applications~\citep{ren_neural_2023,wang_logical_2022}.
-The CQA task requires answering the existential first order logic formula, which is one family of the logical formula involving logical operators, conjunction ($\land$), disjunction ($\lor$), and negation ($\lnot$), as well as the existential quantifier $\exists$.
-In particular, as CQA is based on KGs that are with OWA, it should perform reasoning, which utilizes available knowledge to produce the prediction of the missing one where traditional traversal methods are doomed to fail~\citep{ren_query2box_2020}.
+The CQA task requires answering the existential first order logic formula, involving logical operators, conjunction ($\land$), disjunction ($\lor$), and negation ($\lnot$), as well as the existential quantifier ($\exists$).
+In particular, as CQA is based on KGs with OWA, it should perform reasoning, which utilizes available knowledge to predict the missing one where traditional traversal methods are doomed to fail~\citep{ren_query2box_2020}.

 To tackle this challenge, the query embedding method has been proposed~\citep{hamilton_embedding_2018}, which aims to represent a set of entities by a low dimensional embedding.
 In addition to that, the logical formula is represented in an operator tree form~\citep{ren_query2box_2020, wang_benchmarking_2021}, in which the logic operations are replaced with corresponding set operations.
 Especially, the existential quantifier induces a new set operation, set projection, which corresponds to the logic skolemization~\citep{luus_logic_2021}.
-Though there has been a line of research~\citep{zhang_cone_2021,choudhary_probabilistic_2021,bai_query2particles_2022,yang_gammae_2022} following the same approach, this kind of methodology still lacks detailed inspection of its logic soundness or model expressiveness.
+Though there has been a line of research~\citep{choudhary_probabilistic_2021,bai_query2particles_2022,yang_gammae_2022,wang_wasserstein-fisher-rao_2023,hu_fedcqa_2024} following the same approach, this kind of methodology still lacks detailed inspection of its logic soundness or model expressiveness.
 Moreover, despite the operator tree form pushing a strict constraint on the solvable formulas, the real scope of the solvable logic formulas has never been estimated, and nowadays datasets are therefore highly restricted.
 In general, not much theoretical progress has been made to inspect on nowadays CQA models.